We list down the most talked-about K-drama and K-movie adaptations that remain memorable to this day.

 Pepe Herrera as our leading man for My Sassy Girl. #MySassyGirlPH pic.twitter.com/c7ga0aFujs

-As we wait for more news about My Sassy Girl, here’s a roundup of some K-dramas and movies that both your younger and older self knows
+As we wait for more news about My Sassy Girl, here’s a roundup of some K-dramas and movies that both your younger and older self knows by heart.

 Miss Granny (Movie)